weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/generative.md

 ## Configure collection

-[Configure a Weaviate collection](../../manage-data/collections.mdx#specify-a-generative-module) to use an OpenAI generative AI model as follows:

-Select the model to be used by specifying the Azure resource name.
+To select the model, specify the Azure resource name.
+Configure the generative model like this:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">